DDNet: A Unified Physics-Informed Deep Learning Framework for Semiconductor Device Modeling: Results

 Oftentimes, in science and engineering, researchers are not only interested in the forward solution of a particular problem, but are keen to achieve the solutions of suitably defined inverse problems.
 That is, they are interested in the geometric properties or in the determination of fundamental parameters of the model that are consistent with a desired performance.
 This class of problems, known as \textit{inverse problems}, are often ill-posed (e.g., they do not have a unique solution) and are difficult and time-consuming to solve using traditional methods~\cite{burger_inverse_2004}.
 In particular, relevant inverse problems feature non-convex objective functions leading to a very complex solution landscape with multiple local minima, making it impossible to find global optimal solutions.
 For these reasons, they have traditionally been approached by constrained optimization methods that, through numerous iterations of a forward model, reconstruct simultaneously both the target function and the relevant physical properties of the system~\cite{chen_computational_2018, colton_inverse_2019}.
 Therefore, inverse problems are computationally more expensive than the corresponding forward problems due to the high dimensional nature of the parameter space of solutions that the solver needs to navigate in order to approach an optimal one.
 Despite their computational challenges, inverse problems have ubiquitous applications in science and engineering, ranging from MRI technologies to geophysics and remote sensing.
 However, in the context of semiconductor devices, a systematic approach to tackle relevant inverse problems is still missing, despite some recent attempts at extracting functional parameters using ML-based methods by Ling-Feng Mao et al. and Djordjevic et al.~\cite{djordjevic_inverse_2021, mao_addressing_2024}.
 Developing a systematic approach to solve inverse problems for semiconductor devices could enable a faster exploration of optimal device designs and properties.
 In addition, a realistic inverse design framework should be flexible enough to incorporate fabrication and material constraints effortlessly, thus enabling inverse design capabilities.
+The 1D and 2D problems described thus far showed that DDNet can solve traditional forward semiconductor problems with precision comparable to state-of-the-art numerical solvers.
+However, DDNet is not intended to replace traditional, well-established forward numerical solvers, but rather to complement them by providing support for applications where they encounter difficulties.
+For this reason, we show in Fig.~\ref{fig:fig4} the range of inverse solutions that have been implemented and validated using DDNet so far.
+In Fig.~\ref{fig:fig4}a, we display the modified DDNet architecture developed to solve inverse problems.
+First, by directly encoding relevant device parameters within the input training vector of DDNet, here schematically represented by $P_1,\dots,P_n$ in panel a, we achieve parametric learning and robust extrapolation of device properties.
+For example, in the case of a $p$-$i$-$n$ diode geometry, used extensively as photodetectors, we set up a training simulation where the width of the intrinsic region was incorporated as an additional learning parameter to DDNet, along with its spatial dimension.
+By simultaneously solving the drift-diffusion equations for four different doping conditions, we could then extrapolate the functional response of the electric field within the device region, which has been plotted against the width of the intrinsic region in panel b.
+In addition, we show in panels c and d examples of performance-based inverse design discovery.
+In the first example, we aim at finding the slope of the doping profile $C(x)$ for a $p$-$n$ junction that features a desired electric field distribution specified at several user-defined points inside the device domain.
+This setup corresponds to a genuine inverse design problem, as opposed to simpler parameter retrieval problems~\cite{riganti_auxiliary_2023}.
+To solve inverse problems, we modify the $n$-Net and $p$-Net subnetworks to include the additional outputs $\hat{N}_d^+$ and $\hat{N}_a^-$, respectively, which specify the doping concentration of the inversely retrieved device structure $\hat{C}(\pmb{x})$.